Lightstreamer/Lightstreamer-kafka-connector/README.md

 - Expressions must evaluate to a _scalar_ value

-  In case of non-scalar value, an error will be thrown during the extraction process and handled as per the [configured strategy](#recordextractionerrorstrategy).
+  In case of non-scalar value, an error will be thrown during the extraction process and handled as per the [configured strategy](#recordextractionerrorstrategy), unless expressly [configured differently](#map-non-scalar-values-fieldsmapnonscalarvalues).

+  > [!NOTE]
+  > When used for mapping records to Lightstreamer fields, this behavior can be disabled by leveraging the [`fields.map.non.scalar.values`](#map-non-scalar-values-fieldsmapnonscalarvalues).

 #### Record Routing (`map.TOPIC_NAME.to`)